itaym120/AmanMusic/README.md

 TASTKS:

-*adjust to multiple screens - onresize() can help.
+* Adjust to multiple screens - onresize() can help.

-*Getting metadata from audiofils
+* Getting metadata from audiofils

-*Dropdown menu for Account (top-left) imgage. (including about, report song problem...)
+* Dropdown menu for Account (top-left) imgage. (including about, report song problem...)

 * Playlist - using addTextTrack().